return to Natural Dog Health Remedies

 A compound in garlic is effective at preventing blood clot formation in the vascular system.
 It can also reduce cholesterol levels and fat buildup in the arteries (atheorsclerosis).
 Therefore, it is an excellent cardiovascular tonic for dogs with heart problems.

-Natural nutritional supplements should be given to your dog if he has heart disease.
-The following supplements are essential:
+Natural dietary supplements should be given to your dog if he has heart disease.
+For aging dogs, heart supplements can also be used to strengthen their heart and prevent dog heart problems.
+The following supplements are beneficial to the heart:

 Coenzyme Q10

-This enzyme is beneficial to the heart.
-It acts as an antioxidant that strengthens the heart muscles and improves heart muscle oxygenation.
+This enzyme (such as Vetri-Science Coenzyme Q10 ) is good for the heart; it acts as an antioxidant that makes the heart muscles stronger thus improving heart muscle oxygenation.

 Amino Acids - L-Taurine and L-Carnitine